Congratulations on your student’s choice to attend Kalamazoo College, and welcome to the K community!

 7. Persuade your student to stay up-to-date with current events.

 Employers will expect students to know what is happening around them.
 Encourage your student to subscribe or read the New York Times, the Wall Street Journal or other applicable journals and publications.
 Ask about lectures and performances taking place on campus.
-When your sone or daughter is home on break, discuss major world and business issues.
+When your student is home on break, discuss major world and business issues.

 8. Expose your student to the world of work.

 Most students have a stereotypical view of the workplace.
 Engage your student in conversations about the world of work.
-Explain to your son or daughter what you do for a living.
-Take your son or daughter to your workplace.
-Additionally, show him or her the value of networking by interacting with your own colleagues.
+Explain to your student what you do for a living.
+Take your student to your workplace.
+Additionally, show them the value of networking by interacting with your own colleagues.
 Help your student identify potential employers and internship sites and research industries of interest.

 9. Teach the value of networking.

 Introduce your student to people who have careers/jobs that may be of interest.
-Suggest your son or daughter contact people in your personal and professional networks for information on summer jobs, internships, or simply for an informational interview.
+Suggest your student contact people in your personal and professional networks for information on summer jobs, internships, or simply for an informational interview.
 Encourage your student to “shadow” someone in the workplace to increase awareness of interesting career fields.
 Winter break can be a great time period to pursue such opportunities.

 10. Help the CCPD.